Do Go On - 533 - El Chupacabra

 That's not true.

-The current episode's over three hours long.
+The current episode is over three

 That's true.

+Look around.
 We have all of your money.

-There's no pity of poor darlings.
+There's no pity of, poor darlings.

-I walked out here with my baby, you know, like, we're fine.
+I walked out here with my baby, you know,

 Anyway.

-but it is about El El Chubberra.
+but it is about El L.

-I'm excited about this.
+I'm excited by this.

 You've heard of the, there's one of those ones where,